-2.Season and condition of uterus
+2.Season and condition of the uterus

 3.Food and regiments of the mother

 4.Nature of panchamahabhutas which comprise the fetus.

 Charaka explains the concepts of Matrija (maternal) and Pitrija (paternal) bhavas, so as to define the Prakriti of an individual.
-It mentions that, the embryo is produced from mother and father cells, suitably, nutrition and psyche; and, different organs are developed due to dominance of these bhavas.
+It mentions that the embryo is produced from mother and father cells, suitably, nutrition and psyche; and, different organs are developed due to dominance of these bhavas.
 The concept of Bheejabhaga (ovum gene) is also explained in Ayurveda.
 It’s said that the congenital anomalies of parmeha are incurable due to genetic defects.
 Yonivyapad is also caused due to bheeja Dosha.
-The morbidity in the fetus is caused when women use aggravating factors such that the dosa gets vitiated and in course of spreading reach the ovum and uterus but do not affect the fetus entirely.
-Women still conceived but the fetus gets damaged in one or more maternally derived organs and thus, the morbidity of genes is affected.
+The morbidity in the fetus is caused when women use aggravating factors such that the dosa gets vitiated and in course of spreading reaches the ovum and uterus but does not affect the fetus entirely.
+Women are still conceived but the fetus gets damaged in one or more maternally derived organs and thus, the morbidity of genes is affected.
 When a fetus in its bhejabhaga is affected and the uterus is damaged, the progeny becomes sterile and when a part of this gene is affected a putipraja (dead fetus) child is born.
-If the fetus still survives it has some abnormality and a portion of genes concerning the female character relating to body is also affected, the progeny will be predominantly female shaped but not female actually, and this is named as varta.
+If the fetus still survives it has some abnormality and a portion of genes concerning the female character relating to the body is also affected, the progeny will be predominantly female shaped but not female actually, and this is named varta.
 This abnormality is caused when the ovum of the genetic part is affected.
-When the genetic part of sperm is affected the progeny will be predominantly male shaped but not male actually.
-This is named as Trinaputrika.
+When the genetic part of sperm is affected the progeny will be predominantly male-shaped but not male actually.
+This is named Trinaputrika.

 Shukra (sperm) and Shonita (ovum) and it’s vikrit:

 The classical texts of Ayurveda explain the formation of the body with seven dhatus and the seventh dhaatu which is Shukra takes part in the formation of Garbha.
 As per sushruta the blood collected for holes by both the uterine vessels and endometrial capillaries are slightly black in color and specific order which is brought down two vaginal orifices by Vayu and is known as Sunita.
 According to Vagbhatta, the blood reaching the uterus comes out from three days in every month which is called the Artava i.e menstrual cycle.
 Aacharya shrutha described 8 Shukra and eight Shonita Doshas.
-Eight Shukra Dosha comprises one from each Dosha and Rakta viz. total four; combination of two Doshas viz. total three; and one from a combination of all three Doshas.
+Eight Shukra Dosha comprises one from each Dosha and Rakta viz. total of four; a combination of two Doshas viz. a total of three; and one from a combination of all three Doshas.

-Bheeja, Bheejabhaga, Bheejabhagavayava and it’s progression (vikriti):
+Bheeja, Bheejabhaga, Bheejabhagavayava and its progression (vikriti):

-Further, there are 6 factors which take part during the formation of embryos and various body parts.
+Further, there are 6 factors that take part during the formation of embryos and various body parts.
 The soft structures of the body like heart, intestine, rectum, muscles, bone marrow, etc. are formed from Matrija Bhava; the hard structures like nails, veins, bones, beard, sperm, etc. are formed from Pitrija Bhava.